Hagen Danner

-Hagen Jarrell Danner (born September 30, 1998) is an American professional baseball pitcher who is a free agent.
+Hagen Jarrell Danner (born September 30, 1998) is an American professional baseball pitcher in the Los Angeles Angels organization.
 He has previously played in Major League Baseball (MLB) for the Toronto Blue Jays.

 Amateur career

 In 2011, Danner played for Ocean View Little League, along with Nick Pratto, the team representing his hometown of Huntington Beach, California in the Little League World Series.
 Ocean View defeated the team from Hamamatsu, Japan 2–1 to win the Little League World Series Championship.
-Danner batted .500 in the tournament, and hit a game-tying solo home run in the championship game.
+Danner batted .500 in the tournament and hit 2 home runs, including a game-tying solo home run in the championship game.
 On the mound, he earned two wins and struck out 17 batters in 81/3 innings.
 In 2015, he played for Team USA in the U-18 Baseball World Cup.

 Danner attended Huntington Beach High School, where he played both catcher and pitcher.
 In his senior season, he hit .350 with 12 home runs and 40 runs batted in (RBI), and went 11–1 with a 1.22 earned run average (ERA) and 92 strikeouts in 631/3 innings pitched.
 He was named California's high school player of the year by the Los Angeles Times and the Orange County Register.
 He committed to play college baseball for the UCLA Bruins.